dudeeeeuy/Last-Stand/README.md

 # Last-Stand

-Defend aginst endless waves of red circles using the last remaining turret of the xxx army.
+Defend against endless waves of red circles using the last remaining turret of the XXX army.
+Protect the people of XXX.

 Earn gold and buy upgrades.